 Blockchain can be considered an over-hyped technology that’s been hailed as a revolutionary force for industries as wide apart as voter security, cloud computing and insurance.
 Looking beyond all the hype, it’s important to remember that blockchain technology is ultimately just a tool.
 Like any tool, it’s likely to have its applications to certain tasks but be practically useless for solving other ones.

 Think of Blockchain like a spanner – extremely useful for fixing a tap but not ideal for opening a can of beans.

-Blockchain is essentially a way of creating a linear transaction log; a way of structuring data that records transactions in a permanent and decentralised ledger.
+Blockchain is essentially a way of creating a linear transaction log; a way of structuring data that records transactions in a permanent and decentralized ledger.

 Just as you can’t photoshop a photograph you took of the Declaration of Independence and expect every copy in the world to alter to match your own – you can’t tamper with the core information because you can only access your own version of it.

 But just because you can’t tamper with the sequence of events, this doesn’t necessarily mean that the data that it’s built on will be any good.